 In Chambers, clients describe Jim as a "phenomenal" advocate and an “incredible trial lawyer” who is "very responsive and very smart" . . .
 His "high energy" practice includes IP and complex commercial litigation and arbitration.
 (Chambers USA).
 In similar publications, he has been described as "creative," "dynamic," "incredibly impressive," an "exceptional attorney," and an "extraordinarily hardworking guy" with "sophisticated contentious expertise."
 (Chambers USA; Legal 500; IAM 250; IAM Patent 1000).

 Jim also maintains an active practice as a neutral in domestic and international arbitrations.
-He is a Fellow of the Chartered Institute of Arbitrators and a registered neutral with AAA, CPR, the ICDR, and the ICC.
+He is a Fellow of the Chartered Institute of Arbitrators and a registered neutral with AAA, CPR, the ICDR, the ICC and WIPO, as well as an appointee to SVAMC's "List of the World's Leading Technology Neutrals."

 A formal federal prosecutor, Jim is an Adjunct Professor at the Northwestern University Pritzker School of Law and Northwestern University Feinberg School of Medicine and a Lecturer in Law at the University of Chicago Law School (2013-20).
 He is also a member of The Fellows of the American Bar Foundation (a prestigious global honorary society), the ICC Commission on Intellectual Property, and the US Council for International Business Intellectual Property Committee.